 This type of SMS scam usually looks like a mundane message from some company like FedEx, some institutions like hospitals, etc., and requires you to share some personal data like credit card numbers, PINs, or other sensitive information.

-Obviously, these messages come from fraudsters who want to trick you and take advantage of your bank accounts.
+Obviously, these cell phone texting scams come from fraudsters who want to trick you and take advantage of your bank accounts.

 How can SMS scams steal your data?